-In addition to the contributions to estimation in RD designs, we contribute to the vast literature on minimax estimation. \cite{donoho1994} considers minimax affine estimation and inference on linear functionals in nonparametric regression models with Gaussian errors.
-Recently, his framework has been applied to estimation and inference on treatment effects in a variety of settings, including RD designs \citep{Armstrong.Kolesar2018,Gao2018,Imbens.Wager2019,Kwon.Kwon2020,Armstrong2021ATE,Chaisemartin2021,rambachan2023parallel}.
-We complement these existing studies by studying nonparametric regression models with Bernoulli dependent variables, which are not covered by their frameworks.
-To the best of our knowledge, no general minimax estimator under squared error loss is established for the problem of estimating linear functionals in this setting.\footnote{\cite{DeRouen1974} derives a $\Gamma$-minimax estimator for a linear combination of the success probabilities of multiple independent binomial variables when the class of prior distributions consists of distributions with the same, known means.} No solution is known even for the estimation of the difference in the success probability between two independent binomial variables of unequal numbers of trials \citep[Example 5.1.9]{Lehmann1998}.\footnote{For the estimation of the success probability of a single binomial variable, a linear shrinkage (toward $1/2$) estimator is minimax among all estimators \citep[Example 5.1.7]{Lehmann1998}. \cite{Marchand2000} consider this problem with a restricted parameter space.
-They show that, when the success probability is known to lie in a symmetric interval around $1/2$, a linear shrinkage estimator is minimax among all linear estimators.} We contribute to this underexplored literature by developing a minimax estimator for a regression function at a point, a particular linear functional, within the class of linear shrinkage estimators under the Lipschitz continuity of the regression function.
+In addition to contributing to estimation in RD design, we contribute to the vast literature on minimax estimation. \cite{donoho1994} considers minimax affine estimation and inference on linear functionals in nonparametric regression models with Gaussian errors.
+Recently, this framework has been applied to the estimation and inference of treatment effects in various settings, including RD designs \citep{Armstrong.Kolesar2018,Armstrong2021ATE,Gao2018,Imbens.Wager2019,Kwon.Kwon2020,Chaisemartin2021,rambachan2023parallel}.
+We complement these studies by examining nonparametric regression models with Bernoulli dependent variables, which are not covered by their frameworks.
+To the best of our knowledge, no general minimax estimator under the squared error loss has been established for the problem of estimating linear functionals in this setting.\footnote{\cite{DeRouen1974} derive a $\Gamma$-minimax estimator for a linear combination of the success probabilities of multiple independent binomial variables when the class of prior distributions consists of distributions with the same, known means.} No solution is known, even for the estimation of the difference in the success probability between two independent binomial variables with unequal numbers of trials \citep[Example 5.1.9]{Lehmann1998}.\footnote{For the estimation of the success probability of a single binomial variable, a linear shrinkage (toward $1/2$) estimator is minimax among all estimators \citep[Example 5.1.7]{Lehmann1998}. \cite{Marchand2000} consider this problem with a restricted parameter space.
+They show that, when the success probability is known to lie in a symmetric interval around $1/2$, a linear shrinkage estimator is minimax among all linear estimators.} We contribute to this underexplored literature by developing a minimax estimator for a regression function at a point within the class of linear shrinkage estimators under the Lipschitz continuity of the regression function.